• Skip to main content

 24 May 2014 by Gramilano 1 Comment

 Daria Klimentová will hang up her pointe shoes on 22 June this year after a performance of Romeo and Juliet at the Royal Albert Hall with the English National Ballet.
-Farewells are never on a … [Read more...] about Daria Klimentová’s farewell to Prague in photos and words
+Farewells are never on a single … [Read more...] about Daria Klimentová’s farewell to Prague in photos and words

 Help Kickstart Cystal Ballet’s new collaboration with the New English Ballet Theatre